jhauberg/comply/README.md

 ## Strict compliance

 To enforce its guidelines, `comply` defines some (highly) opinionated rules and conventions on best practices for writing code that reads better and is more maintainable.
+As a whole, these rules represent the requirement for a codebase to be compliant with the `comply` style.

 Following these rules will help improve the general state of your project, making it easier for anyone, yourself or others, to both maintain and contribute.